kamaldeen91/qsp-modeling-with-python/README.md

 This is not to say these tools are not efficient - I have not tried everything myself except SymBiology.
 More importantly, I want to contribute to the available modling tools.
 That is why I have spend time writing this qsp modeling, analysis and simulation in Python.

 And also, to boost my profile during job application and interviews (hopefully).

-Enough said!
-Lets start coding!

-### See details below for step by step running of the codes

-First, when it comes to coding, I like clean and well organized (see through) codes, so you will find very little comments in the code.
-That is why I have (1) explain each folder and .py files here (2) attached a pdf file indicating the same thing - code manual (3) made a short introductory video of the code.

-### General overview